QualiSystems/cloudshell-help/versioned_docs/version-2023.3/portal/job-scheduling/running-automation-suites/index.md

 # Running Automation Suites

-There are three types of automation suites that can be run: automation suite templates that can be run multiple times, customized versions of an automation suite template, and an ad hoc automation suite which you define on the fly and run once.
+There are three types of automation suites that can be run: automation suite templates that can be run multiple times, customized versions of an automation suite template, and an ad-hoc automation suite which you define on the fly and run once.

 :::note
 Ad hoc automation suites are available for all user types while automation suite templates are only accessible to admins and to non-admin users that have permission to access those templates.